 Friendly Traps and Photos

-I am lucky because I live in New Jersey, and we still have plenty of parks, woods, and farm land, which makes relocation relatively simple.
+I am lucky because I live in New Jersey.
+We still have plenty of parks, woods, and farmland, which makes relocation relatively simple.
 Of course, that is probably why we have these critters.
 I am sure if I lived in an urban area the varmints would be the ones you would want to eliminate and not relocate.
 For the sake of this article, we are talking about native rural wildlife, not urban pests.

 You may want to check with your local health department or park department to make sure it is OK to relocate your critter before you do as I did.